9 Clever Ways Coconut Oil Can Help You Around the House

 If you’re interested in more hair remedies, you should check out our post on Top 3 Natural Home Remedies for your Dry Hair.

 Coconut oil can be a healthier alternative to use when cooking.
 Use it as a non-stick cooking spray, as a topping for your butter, or add it to your smoothies to give it a nutrient boost and help maintain your cholesterol.
+If you'd like to learn more about how coconut oil is a healthy alternative and how it can improve your diet (recipes included!), you can check out Jenn's blog post 7 Health Benefits of Coconut Oil According to Science (and 4 Delicious Recipes).

 You can also use coconut oil in the kitchen to prolong the freshness of eggs.
 Just rub a small amount of coconut oil to seal the pores in the egg shell, and let it penetrate.
 This trick should help extend the life of your eggs for 1 to 2 weeks.